Women's Studies in Communication

 Women's Studies in Communication is a feminist journal.
 It was first published in 1977 and is the journal of the Organization for Research on Women and Communication.
 It is published by Taylor & Francis.
 From 2014 until 2017, Joan Faber McAlister worked as the journal's editor-in-chief.
-As of 2022, the editor is Claire Sisco King of Vanderbilt University.
+Claire Sisco King of Vanderbilt University took over and worked as the editor from 2022 to 2025.
 The journal covers topics including gender and race, ethnicity, nationality, sexuality, and class.
+Radhika Gajjala of Bowling Green State University is the current editor.